c4software/python-sitemap/README.md

 ***You can overide (or add for list) any parameters define in the config.json***

 	>>> python main.py --config config/config.json
+More configuration options can be found in config.py.

 #### Enable debug: